 Please note that fees vary widely depending on the decision you make.
 Any outstanding fees, unless you are claiming via pet insurance or have made a prior agreement, need to be settled in full before your pets ashes are collected.
 This is standard practice.

-- If your pet has passed away at home and you take them direct to the crematorium, there will be no associated euthanasia fees with us and the crematorium will charge you direct
+- If your pet has passed away at home and you have made arrangements with the the crematorium directly, there will be no associated fees with us and the crematorium will charge you direct

 - If your pet has been put to sleep at the practice and you have organised to take your pet direct to the crematorium, we will charge the euthanasia fee and the costs thereafter will be between the owner and the crematorium

-- Our end of life fees cover the euthanasia, cremation and if chosen the individual cremation and chosen vessel cost (i.e. casket, urn, ornament etc...) and will not be the same as the costs quoted on the Phoenix website, which are for the vessel alone
+- Our end of life fees cover the euthanasia, cremation and if chosen the individual cremation and chosen vessel cost (i.e. casket, urn, ornament etc...).
+(The overall cost will not be the same as the costs quoted on the Phoenix website, which are for the vessel alone.)

 We understand that losing a much-loved companion can be a very painful experience.
 We promise to do our best to help you through your loss.
 For further information and to enquire about fees, please ring 01376 325511.